Hardware at Cloudflare (Ep3)

 Yeah.
 How does Cloudflare handle DC power?
 Because I know that exists out there.

 Yeah.
-So we have a few sites of DC power now.
+So we have a few sites with DC power now.
 I think maybe 15, correct me if I'm wrong, maybe 15 sites.

 So we use a DC to AC inverter.
-And the one we currently use is as free supplies as free 63 amp supplies to it.
+And the one we currently use has free supplies, has free 63 amp supplies to it.

-It gives us a 4.5 kilowatt or roughly a 20 amp limit that we we can use.
+It gives us a 4.5 kilowatt or roughly a 20 amp limit that we can use.

-That also has a smart function where we can add that onto the dashboard and see a live inverter and see the power of it.
+That also has a smart function where we can add that onto the dashboard and see a live inverter and see the power draw off it.

 It takes a lot of effort.
 Some locations will request us to work out the length of the cable and the size of the cable for them.